 WHAT HAPPENS IF YOU DON’T PAY A SPEEDING TICKET IN NEW YORK?

 Many people might be tempted to ignore their speeding ticket.
 Perhaps they have an out-of-state license, don’t own a car or insurance, or exclusively take public transportation.
 Whatever the case, you shouldn’t ignore a speeding ticket.
 While some people may feel a greater impact from speeding ticket penalties than others, ignoring a ticket could cost you more than if you’d just paid the ticket or handled the situation more appropriately.
-Keep reading to learn more about what happens if you don’t pay a ticket in NY.

 NEVER IGNORE A NY SPEEDING TICKET